LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Statistics and Data Visualisation with Python, by Jesús Rogel-Salazar.

+* Applied Univariate, Bivariate, and Multivariate Statistics Using Python, by Daniel J. Denis.

 Based on the course:

 * Python Statistics Essential Training, by Matt Harrison